-When a library component uses parameters and its configuration panel is enabled, you can use the configuration panel to change its parameter values.
+When a library component uses parameters and its configuration panel is enabled, you can make use of the configuration panel to change its parameter values.

 - Select in the value combo box of the Shipper parameter.
 JDashboard displays the Enter Values dialog box.